A History of Silicon ValleyTable of Contents | Timeline of Silicon Valley | A photographic tour

 Xerox's Inventions at Work

 In january 1990 Adobe released Photoshop for the Macintosh, thus completing the desktop-publishing revolution.
-Photoshop, actually developed by Thomas Knoll, a student at the University of Michigan, allowed ordinary computer users to do things that were difficult even for a professional printer.
+Photoshop, actually developed by Thomas Knoll, a student at the University of Michigan, and acquired by Adobe in 1988, allowed ordinary computer users to do things that were difficult even for a professional printer.
 IBM itself introduced the Interleaf desktop-publishing software for its personal computers.

 In 1988 a Los Angeles-based company, Elixir, ported the Xerox Star windowing GUI to the IBM PC, but it was too little too late to compete with the Macintosh.
 Smalltalk, the first object-oriented environment, had never been marketed by its inventor, Xerox.
 Los Angeles-based Digitalk had already developed in 1983 a version of Smalltalk for the IBM PC, the first commercial release of Smalltalk.
 In 1989 Adele Goldberg, who had taken over management of Smalltalk at Xerox PARC from Alan Kay, founded ParcPlace in Mountain View to market a version of Smalltalk for Unix, Windows, and Macintosh platforms.
 Both companies (that eventually merged) were trying to capitalize on the appeal of Smalltalk's elegant software development environment and graphical user interface, but Smalltalk was an interpreted language and therefore very slow.
 Last but not least, it was not endorsed by any major company.